-Property Description customized tables, specify the test instance and the limitations of the One Identity Manager schema extension. • Nothing: No test.
-Parent relation Constraint on the relation.
-Permitted values are: constraint • Delete : Dependencies are not taken into account on deletion.
-Delete Cascade: All dependent objects are deleted when this object is deleted.
-Delete Restrict: The object can only be deleted when no more references to other objects exist.
+Constraint on the relation.
+Permitted values are:

+- Delete: Dependencies are not taken into account on deletion. - Delete Cascade: All dependent objects are deleted when this object is deleted.

+Property Description Delete Restrict: The object can only be deleted when no more references to other objects exist.
 Delete Set NULL: When deleting the object, references to the object being deleted are removed from all dependent object (SetNULL).
 Generated restriction test for parent relation Identifier for triggers and constraints that are automatically generated by the DBQueue Processor.
 Connected column Unique connected column identifier.
 Configurable child relation Specifies whether referential integrity can be configured.
-Child relation Specifies who will run these referential integrity tests.
-Perm test instance are: DLL: Checks through the object layer.
+Child relation test instance Specifies who will run these referential integrity tests.
+Permitted values are: • DLL: Checks through the object layer.
 Trigger: Triggers and constraints are implemented to monitor the database.
 The triggers and constraints are created automatically and modified as necessary taking the preset restrictions of the DBQueue Processor into account.
-In the case of customized tables, specify the test instance and the limitations of the One Identity Manager schema extension.
-Nothing: No test.
-Child relation Constraint on the relation.
-Permitted values are: constraint Insert: Dependencies are not taken into account on insertion.
+In the case of customized tables, specify the test instance and the limitations of the One Identity Manager schema extension. • Nothing: No test.
+Child relation constraint Constraint on the relation.
+Permitted values are: • Insert: Dependencies are not taken into account on insertion.
 Insert Restrict: Checks for the referenced object when the object is added.
-Generated restriction test for child Identifier for triggers and constraints that are automatically generated by the DBQueue Processor.

-Property Description relation Relation ID Relation identifier.
+Generated restriction test for child relation Identifier for triggers and constraints that are automatically generated by the DBQueue Processor.
+Relation ID Relation identifier.
 This is used for both directions.
 M:N relation Specifies whether the child relation can be reached by a many-to-many relation. table relation Unique identifier for table relation.
 Relation (base) Link to underlying base relation assuming a view is part of a the relation.
 Relation (M:N) Unique identifier for the M:N relation.

-- Dynamic foreign key on page 101 - Displaying data models in the Designer on page 46
+- Dynamic foreign key on page 102 - Displaying data models in the Designer on page 46